clicknium/clicknium-samples/CustomerOnboarding/readme.md

 - open `app.py` in Visual Studio Code.
 - press `F5` to debug the sample or press `CTRL+F5` to run sample.

-You will see the result:
+You will see the result as below:

 ![result](img/result.jpg)

-# What the sample do
+# The Purpose of the Sample
 - open the testing CRM web portal.
-- get the url of CSV to be download.
+- get the url of CSV.
 - download the CSV file.

 ```python